AnthonyMMiller/obesity_factors/README.md

 - **Model 2** is both statistically and practically significant (explains 50% of obesity variation)
 - **Model 3** adds statistical refinement (interaction is significant) but minimal practical improvement

-**For Your Capstone:** This demonstrates why statistical testing alone is insufficient—you must also examine effect sizes.

 ---